 Some of the classes admitted students can expect to take include medical and surgical nursing, nursing clinical skills and data collection, and issues and trends in practical nursing.
 Students participate in four different practicum experiences throughout the program.
 In addition to holding approval from the State Board of Nursing, CPTC’s program is also accredited by the National League for Nursing Commission for Nursing Education Accreditation.

-With three campuses in Tacoma, Bates Technical College offers a practical nursing certificate that takes four quarters to complete and offers new students entry during the spring and fall quarters.
+With three campuses in Tacoma, Bates Technical College offers a practical nursing associate degree that takes four quarters to complete and offers new students entry during the spring and fall quarters.
 In addition to completing several prerequisites with a 3.0 or higher GPA, applicants must also pass a criminal background check, provide current immunization status, participate in a physical exam, complete CPR training, demonstrate nursing assistant training and certification, and complete a reading and writing assessment.

 FAQs About LPN Programs in Washington State